+There will be both a midterm and a final exam.
 The midterm exam covers material from the first half of the course.
 It will include a variety of question-answer formats (e.g. definitions, short answer, short essay).
+The final exam covers the second half of the course and will have a format that is similar to that of the midterm.

-PAPER ASSIGNMENT
+EXTRA-CREDIT PAPER ASSIGNMENT

 The assignment asks you to critique the press coverage of a news story ("press critique").
 Write a paper of 5-7 pages (double spaced) analyzing one particular instance of how the press/media has covered economic globalization's impact on labor broadly conceived.
-The paper is due in class on April 19.
 Please see Appendix II for more information.